 days.
 She’s very friendly and will usually go up to any stranger.
 She has a clipped left ear, a cloudy left eye, and was wearing a red collar with a big gold bell on it.
 She’s microchipped and registered in Denton.
 Please keep an eye out for her!
 She’s one of our beloved kids!
 We will reward the person that finds her or has any information.
 She was last seen on Elm and Prairie.”

-Mom’s early morning text three years ago jolted me awake.
+Mom’s early morning text four years ago jolted me awake.
 I pictured all five of us kids getting her message at the same time.
 Her words caused us to stop and remember and to never forget.
-We lost our little brother, Larry Lynn Doran, thirty-three years ago today.
-He was driving home from fishing at Navajo Lake up in northern New Mexico when his ’67 powder blue Mustang left the road and went over the side of a mountain.
+We lost our little brother, Larry Lynn Doran, thirty-four years ago today.
+He was driving home from fishing at Navajo Lake up in northern New Mexico when his ’67 powder blue Mustang left the road and changed our lives forever.
 We will never know why.

 Larry was eleven days away from turning twenty-one.
 Our hope is that he didn’t suffer.
 He had a caring soul and a quiet sense of humor.
 Shy as a boy, he was just coming out of his shell and finding his way in the world.
 Seems like yesterday all six of us kids were together – cheaper by the half dozen – opening Christmas presents or fidgeting and teasing each other unmercifully in church.